cmppoon/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack.md

 ```
 Follow the notes from the installation output to get connection details and password.
 The DNS name of your Redis as set by Bitnami is `tyk-redis-master.tyk.svc:6379` (Tyk needs the name including the port)

 The Bitnami chart also creates a secret `tyk-redis` which stores the connection password in `redis-password`.
-We will make use of this passowrd in installation later.
+We will make use of this secret in installation later.

 **3. Install PostgreSQL (if you don't already have PostgreSQL installed)**